Twitter | Facebook | FAQ | RSS RSS

 As the energy wave floods across the city, Daniel's eyes flutter open again.
 No time has passed, and he is back in the S.G.C. infirmary.

-He stops his teammates and the Tok'ra from extracting any information from Shifu (using the memory recall device and za'tarc detector seen in "Divide and Conquer"), telling them that they must let him leave.
-Only by releasing his burden -- to obtain the Harcesis' genetic knowledge of the Goa'uld -- can Daniel find his own way again.
+He stops his teammates and the Tok'ra from extracting any information from Shifu (using the memory recall device and za'tarc detector ("Divide and Conquer"), telling them that they must let him leave.
+Only by releasing his burden – to obtain the Harcesis' genetic knowledge of the Goa'uld – can Daniel find his own way again.

 Shifu is transformed into a being of pure energy, like Oma Desala herself.
 Thankful for the memories about Sha're that Daniel shared, he leaves through the Stargate.